-We often get asked what brand of thin clients we recommend for Nerdio and the answer is, it doesn’t matter to us.
+We often get asked by MSPs what brand of thin clients we recommend for Nerdio and the answer is, it doesn’t matter to us.

-If the thin client supports RDS for Nerdio for Azure, it’ll work.
+If the thin client supports remote desktop services (RDS) for Nerdio for Azure, it’ll work.
 Nerdio doesn’t officially recommend any specific brand, but just like a PC, there are many options to consider when it comes to thin client specs.
 How many USB ports does it have?
 How many monitors does it support?
 What are the monitor connectivity options?
 Does it come with wireless options?

 There are two types of “non-fat” clients.
 There’s the zero client and a thin client - but what are the real differences between the two?
 Why should you pick one over the other?